anushkayadav/TM-Task/readme.md

 	* applied varous augmentation techniques and developed my model
 	*	This was the most **challenging approch** as dealing with very small datasets is a difficult task.
 	*	 Achieved Test loss of 0.32 and was able to classify most the products properly.
-	*	 **Deployed the Webapp of this approach** and it can be accessed by the link given above.
+	*

 2. Approach 2 :

 	*  Scraped images from google and constructed my own dataset along with the given images and classes.
 	*	 Applied Augmentation techniques and developed my model.
-	*	 Achieved better results as class images were very diverse and more in number than the previous case.
+	*	 Achieved better results on testing as class images were very diverse and more in number than the previous case.

 ---